 - Spinal tumors

-Sonograms have become an essential imaging tool in veterinary medicine and can greatly enhance a veterinarians diagnostic and therapeutic capabilities.
+Sonograms, also knows as ultrasounds, have become an essential imaging tool in veterinary medicine and can greatly enhance a veterinarians diagnostic and therapeutic capabilities.
 It is fast, non-invasive, and the results are available immediately.
 Using ultrasonic sounds waves, images of internal body structures that are not detectable via other diagnostic tools, such as tissue, organs and even blood flow, are generated digitally.
 Sonography is typically used to identify and monitor chronic abdominal and cardiac conditions, but is also utilized in acute situations such as trauma or locating an obstructing foreign body.
-Sonograms are painless, non-invasive, and do not require anesthesia .
+Sonograms are painless, non-invasive, and do not require anesthesia.